ehlesp/smallab-k8s-pve-guide/G002 - Proxmox VE installation.md

       Leave it as **ext4**, since it's the only adequate one for the hardware available.

     - `hdsize`\
       By default, the installer assigns the entire space available in the chosen storage drive to the Proxmox VE system.
-This is not optimal since Proxmox VE doesn't need that much space by itself (remember, the reference hardware's SSD has 1 TiB), so it's better to adjust this parameter to a much lower value.
-Leaving it at something like 50 GiB should be more than enough.
+This is not optimal since Proxmox VE does not need that much space by itself (remember, the reference hardware's SSD has 1 TiB), so it's better to adjust this parameter to a much lower value.
+Leaving it at something like 63 GiB should be more than enough.
 The rest of the space in the storage drive will be left unpartitioned, something we'll worry about in a later guide.

       > [!WARNING]
       > **The `hdsize` is the total size of the filesystem assigned to Proxmox VE**\
-      > The `hdsize` value includes all the other parameters below it.
+      > The other parameters are contained within this `hdsize` value.

     - `swapsize`\
       To adjust the swap size on any computer, I always use the following rule of thumb.
 A swap partition should have reserved at least **1.5 times** the amount of RAM available in the system.
 In this case, since the computer has 8 GiB of RAM, that means reserving 12 GiB for the swap.